Russians push deeper into Mariupol as locals plead for help

 Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.

-Meanwhile, fighting raged on multiple fronts in Ukraine.
+Pentagon press secretary John Kirby said Saturday the U.S. couldn’t confirm that the Russians used a hypersonic missile in the attack.

 U.N. bodies have confirmed more than 847 civilian deaths since the war began, though they concede the actual toll is likely much higher.
-The U.N. says more than 3.3 million people have fled Ukraine as refugees.
+The U.N. saysmore than 3.3 million people have fled Ukraine as refugees.

 Waiting to board a bus at a triage center near the Moldova-Ukraine border on Saturday, a Ukrainian woman named Irina said she decided to leave home in Mykolaiv this week after a loud explosion shook the walls, waking her young daughter.